protesilaos/my-website/_codelog/2025-04-17-emacs-modus-themes-4-7-0.md

 ### The `modus-themes-list-colors` command uses a tabulated list

-This command and its `modus-themes-list-colors-current` help users see the colour values and semantic palette mappings defined by the given theme.
+This command and its `modus-themes-list-colors-current` variant help users see the colour values and semantic palette mappings defined by the given theme.
 In the past, their buffer was designed in the same spirit as that of the command `list-faces-display`, whereas now it is like the buffer of the command `list-packages`.
 Concretely, users may now sort by column.
 Do `M-x describe-mode` while in that buffer to learn about the available commands and their respective key bindings.

 ### The "tinted" themes have slightly different colours